CS50Stanford/GithubWorkshop/README.md

 - Setting your username in Git, and
 - Setting your email in Git

 After doing this step, you should be able to type "git" into your command line and get meaningful output.

-### You're All Set!
+You're all set!

 ## The Tutorial
 ### 1. Repositories